tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 It's not very popular to stand in favour of formal education.
 For this I don't apologize because if you thought going to college or university was for the degree or job then you have missed the point entirely.

-What formal education has, and what teaching practioners haven't figured out, is how to translate the useful knowledge in those dusty old textbooks to a generation of TLDRs.
+What formal education has, and what teaching practitioners haven't figured out, is how to translate the useful knowledge in those dusty old textbooks to a generation of TLDRs.
 Although a background in Graphic Design history probably isn't necessary to your survival as a Product Designer, it can certainly provide some clarity on how to choose a typeface and why we use grids and what colours are all about. *I can use a colour that isn't blue?*

-What formal education has, and what teaching practioners still really haven't figured out, is how to nurture critical thinking.
+What formal education has, and what teaching practitioners still really haven't figured out, is how to nurture critical thinking.
 They do this in an environment that's condusive to being completely off the mark.
 If you want to wax poetic about how that poem is a commentary about the heartbreaking torture of unrequited love, you can, but it's probably just about STDs.* Writing an essay about a singular topic isn't very encouraged these days although we could all benefit from just a bit more structured thinking.

 So what does formal education lack?
 Practical skills.
 Dealing with decisions between idealistic or pragmatic solutions.
-Encouragement of initative and resourcefulness.
+Encouragement of initiative and resourcefulness.

 ## Ebooks, bootcamps, and interactive apps

 Having dog-fooded this myself, it's still not very clear exactly what is being achieved with these resources.

-If we insist that Design Thinking is the most important part of our jobs (and it is) and Product Designers are more than people who create pretty things then why are we still teaching coding and 'design this app the course creator created?'
-Sure, it's important, but why are we calling them UX Design courses?
+If we insist that Design Thinking is the most important part of our jobs (and it is) and Product Designers are more than people who create pretty things then why are we still emphasizing coding lessons and 'design this app the course creator created?'
+They're important skills, but why are we calling them UX Design courses?

 We teach bootcampers skills and practices that may or may not be used in every project and never explain when and why they're best used.
 The most frequent question asked by every level of Designer, "what does your process look like?"
 Frankly, there isn't one across the industry because being a Product Designer is *nothing like that*. **We ain't got no handbook because puzzles don't come with handbooks.**